SorryDB/sorrydb-data/README.md

 ## Contents

-This repository contains various `json` files indeding sorries in public Lean 4 repositories.
+This repository contains various `json` files indexing sorries in public Lean 4 repositories.
 They are generated using the crawler developed in the [SorryDB project](https://github.com/SorryDB/SorryDB/).
 See the [DATABASE.md](https://github.com/SorryDB/SorryDB/blob/master/doc/DATABASE.md)